The NEXTGEN Cassava family lost Martha Hamblin on March 15, 2015 to ocular melanoma.

 Barbara Mugwanya Zawedde, email@example.com

 Barbara Mugwanya Zawedde is a team-leader for the Biotechnology and Biosafety Education objective of the NEXTGEN Cassava project.
-She is in the final year of her PhD training at Michigan State University.
+She completed her PhD training at Michigan State University.
 Her area of specialization is environmental safety and risk communication in relation to genetically engineered crops.
-Prior to joining the PhD training, Barbara worked for more than five years under the Program for Biosafety Systems, Uganda office, where she also gained experience in biotechnology and biosafety education.
+Prior to her PhD training, Barbara worked for more than five years under the Program for Biosafety Systems, Uganda office, where she also gained experience in biotechnology and biosafety education.
 She also contributed to the development of a web-based resource for the African Biosafety Network of Experts (ABNE).

 Chiedozie Egesi, firstname.lastname@example.org

 Chiedozie Egesi is an assistant director and head of the cassava breeding team at the National Root Crops Research Institute, Umudike, Nigeria.
-He has led efforts at developing and releasing to Nigerian cassava farmers several improved varieties of cassava including pro-vitamin A cassava.
-His research activities involve the use of cross-cutting biotechnology tools in the genetic improvement of cassava including transgenic technologies.
+He has led efforts at developing and releasing to Nigerian cassava farmers several improved varieties of cassava, including pro-vitamin A cassava.
+His research activities involve the use of cross-cutting biotechnology tools in the genetic improvement of cassava, including transgenic technologies.
 Chiedozie supports several African NARS cassava breeding programs in developing adaptive breeding schemes.
-He has worked previously as a university teacher and a yam breeder and have participated in the development and release of 6 yam varieties.
+He has worked previously as a university teacher and a yam breeder and has participated in the development and release of six yam varieties.

 Jessen Bredeson, firstname.lastname@example.org